-Baccalaureate Field No restrictions.
-Prior academic work should include college mathematics through calculus, physics, biology, organic chemistry, and physical chemistry.

-Other Requirements At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.

-Tests Required GRE General.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three required.

-Personal Statement Required.
-One page summarizing past academic and research experience (if any) and motivation for pursuing a PhD in Physiology.
+- Baccalaureate Field No restrictions.
+Prior academic work should include college mathematics through calculus, physics, biology, organic chemistry, and physical chemistry. - Other Requirements At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study. - Tests Required GRE General.
+Preference is given to applicants with a combined verbal and quantitative score above 1200, and analytical writing score above 4.5. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required.
+One page summarizing past academic and research experience (if any) and motivation for pursuing a PhD in Physiology. - Other Requirements Preference is given to applicants with a documented record of research accomplishment who intend to complete the doctoral program. - Nondegree Applicants Nondegree applicants must show adequate preparation to enroll in desired courses and must obtain the permission of the director of graduate studies.